FlemmingM/quantum_cuda/README.md

 - relate memory access to the algorithm and the "jumps" performed with the indices

 # ideas
+- write version of v4 where 2 consecutive threads are accessed
+- make shape a shared variable too?
+- async copy when idxs are pre-computed
+- compute the idxs on 2 gpus
+- change strided reads/writes to coalesced ones
 - define number of blocks as arg
 - pre-compute combined gates in the correct order and remove some of the steps in the loop
 - compute all old and new indecis up front and use them as shared arrays for the computations